 Various job titles – software developer, software quality assurance, software analyst, software tester, and software solutions.

 - Skills needed: Programming, database/server/SQL familiarity, and IT fundamentals.
 More interaction with people within the organization versus with consumers.
-Ability to shift duties, communicate clearly, and stay organized is crucial for this IT entry level job.
+The ability to shift duties, communicate clearly, and stay organized is crucial for this IT entry-level job.